 All rights reserved

-Right from the beginning, the people in former Communist East Germany watched developments in Cuba, “That Socialistic Beacon in the Caribbean” with total fascination.
-No wonder, then, that the comrades in Europe maintained close ties with Havana.
-In conjunction with the “Ideological Solidarity” back in the 1980’s and continuing all the way until the fall of the Berlin Wall, at least 30,000 Cubans, often with their entire families, came to East Germany as foreign contract workers.
+Right from the beginning, the leadership of former Communist East Germany watched the developments in Cuba, “That Socialistic Beacon in the Caribbean” with total fascination.
+No wonder, then, that the comrades maintained close ties with Havana.
+In conjunction with the “Ideological Solidarity” back in the 1980’s and, continuing all the way until the fall of the Berlin Wall, at least 30,000 Cubans, at times with their families, came to East Germany as foreign contract workers.

-East Berlin 1986: This is the story of 16-year-old Helena Cassera, whose mother has found a job as a scientist at an East Berlin university.
-Helena is smart, meanwhile speaks excellent German and lives the Socialist dream to its fullest.
-Proudly she wears the blue uniform of her swimming team at school.
-The mulatto girl is exceptionally good-looking, but her silky brown skin and long, curly tresses often trigger discrimination on the part of the other girls in school.
+Havanna / East Berlin 1986: This is the story of 16-year-old Helena Cassera, whose mother was hired as scientist at an East Berlin university.
+Dead set against leaving Havanna at first, Helena integrates quickly.
+She speaks German quite well and lives the “socialist dream” to its fullest.
+Proudly, she wears the blue uniform of her school’s swimming team.
+The mulatto girl is exceptionally pretty, but her silky brown skin and long, curly tresses often trigger discrimination on the part of the other girls in school.
 Things are, of course, different with the boys.
-They are enraptured by her soft Latina accent and her extravagantly colorful Cuban style.
-But her heart has been won over by 18-year old Eduard “Eddy” Brink, a “rebel with a cause”.
-Eddies self-confidence is as solid as is his striving for justice, having never given up his dream of someday escaping the oppressive squalor of the Socialist Regime.
+They are enraptured by her soft accent and her extravagant Cuban style.
+But her heart has been won over – much to her mother’s annoyance - by 18-year old Eduard “Eddy” Brink in his cool blue jeans.
+Eddies self-confidence is as solid as is his striving for justice, having never given up his dream of someday escaping the oppressive squalor of the Socialist Regime - incomprehensible to Helena and often leading to heated arguments.

 Night of the Raven